sendgrid/docs/content/docs/ui/sending-email/getting-started-with-automation.md

 The Automation beta includes the option to create a one-time email campaign, similar to what you find in our current  [Marketing Campaigns]({{root_url}}/ui/sending-email/how-to-send-an-email-with-marketing-campaigns/) product.
 In the beta, Campaigns does not yet include all functionality that’s available with Marketing Campaigns.
 Features that are coming soon include:
 * Creating or sending to a custom-field based segment
-* Creating or sending to a engagement-based segment
+* Creating or sending to an engagement-based segment
 * A/B testing
 * Contact-level engagement data
 * Link click tracking